 Under the collaborative process, each person appoints their own collaboratively trained lawyer and you and your respective lawyers all meet together to work things out face to face.
 Both of you will have your lawyer by your side throughout the process and so you will have their support and legal advice as you go.

-Advantages to Collaborative Law
+Advantages to the Collaborative Process

 - It can be a cheaper and quicker way of resolving family issues.